sofia-viazovska/FinalOOPHotels/README.md

 - sortHotelsByName() - Sorts a list of hotels by name (ascending)
 - searchHotelByName() - Searches for a hotel by name using binary search

+#### Memoizer:
+A utility class that provides memoization functionality.
+- memoize() - Creates a memoized version of a function
+- memoizeWithKey() - Creates a memoized version of a function with a custom key mapper

 #### DataFileViewer:
 A utility class for viewing the contents of data files.
 - viewDataFile() - Opens a file chooser to select and view a data file